-Home » Under Secretary for Political Affairs » Bureau of International Organization Affairs » Reports to Congress, U.S. Votes, Fact Sheets, Testimony, Press Releases » Fact Sheets » 2009-2010 » International Literacy Day 2010
+Home » Under Secretary for Political Affairs » Bureau of International Organization Affairs » Remarks, Reports, U.S. Votes, Fact Sheets, Testimony, Press Releases » Fact Sheets » 2009-2010 » International Literacy Day 2010

 September 8th marked International Literacy Day, and on that day at the United Nations in New York, UNESCO hosted an international conference entitled “Literacy: an Essential Foundation for Development.”
 Former First Lady of the United States Laura Bush, who is Honorary Ambassador for the United Nations Decade of Literacy, delivered the event’s opening address, followed by comments from UNESCO’s Director-General Irina Bokova.

 Deputy Assistant Secretary of State for International Organization Affairs Nerissa Cook also participated, underscoring the U.S. commitment to working closely with the United Nations and other international organizations on issues related to education and literacy.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.